Fermionic quantum computation with Cooper pair splitters: Design

-\paragraph{The three-site device defines the unit cell of the LFM quantum computer} We show the unit cell of a fermionic quantum computer with two LFMs in Fig.~\ref{fig:1}.
-The basic building block consists of three tunnel-coupled quantum dots in a material with large spin-orbit coupling.
+\paragraph{The three-site device defines a minimal implementation of the LFM quantum computer} We show a minimal design of a fermionic quantum computer with two LFMs in Fig.~\ref{fig:1}.
+The device consists of three tunnel-coupled quantum dots in a material with large spin-orbit coupling.
 The middle dot is proximitized by an $s$-wave superconductor with an induced gap $\Delta$ that mediates CAR and ECT between the outer dots.
 The spin-polarised outer dots ($L, R$) encode the LFMs, whereas the middle one is an auxiliary component.
 Finally, a tunable capacitor couples the outer dots.
-We generalize the device to an arbitrary number of LFMs by repeating the unit cell in a chain.
+We generalize the device to an arbitrary number of LFMs by repeating the unit cell indicated by the grey dashed box in Fig.~\ref{fig:1} in a chain.
 To read out the fermionic state, we propose to measure the occupation in each quantum dot through charge sensing~\cite{lu2003real}.